-Our entire community looks forward to welcoming you to campus this spring!
-You will need to follow a few important steps to secure a place in the Spring 2018 entering class and be prepared to enroll.
-Please review the enrollment checklist below and contact the individual departments for additional information or assistance.
+Our entire community looks forward to welcoming you to campus this fall!
+You will need to follow a few important steps to secure a place in the Fall 2019 entering class and be prepared to enroll.
+Please review the enrollment items listed below, and contact the individual departments for additional information or assistance.

 You may submit the $150 tuition deposit by check, money order, or credit card authorization.
 Checks/money orders should be made payable to FIT.
 The student identification number noted on the Candidate Reply Form and the offer of admission letter must be listed on your check/money order.
 We cannot process tuition deposits online so please mail your Candidate Reply Form and tuition deposit in the postage-paid envelope enclosed in your offer of admission folder or address your envelope to: Bursar’s Office, Cashiering Operations, Fashion Institute of Technology, 227 West 27th Street, Room B127, New York, NY 10001-5992.

 Please Note: We cannot guarantee your place in the entering class if your tuition deposit is not submitted by the deadline listed on your Candidate Reply Form.

 We can't wait to welcome you to campus.

 Congratulations!
 Let’s celebrate your acceptance.
 Come party with us at Admitted Students Day on Saturday April 27th for Business and Technology majors and Sunday April 28th for Art & Design and Liberal Arts majors.
 Register for one of the available times below.
 We can't wait to see you there!